 Which Chinese rituals have you done when moving into your new house?
-Let us know in the comments section below or on our Facebook post.
+Let us know in the comments section below.

 If you find this article helpful, 99.co recommends Quick guide to setting up utilities in Singapore for your new home and 5 feng shui property misconceptions that can harm you.

 Frequently asked questions

 You can follow a few Chinese customs such as rolling a pineapple and bringing in auspicious items into your new house.
 You should also move in during an auspicious day and time.

 If you’re more superstitious, you may want to move during an auspicious day and time.
 This should be based on The Chinese Almanac and the birth data of your family members.